Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

 |Reynolds Consumer Products

-This is a summary of current recommendations for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.com.
+This is a summary of current ratings for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.

 |Sell Ratings